-If you think that number sounds like a lot, then you’d be right.
 Conducted over four months, the number of smokers quitting in such a short period is the highest since the survey began back in 2007.
-Let’s look at why such a massive amount of people are quitting cigarettes and how vaping can help you quit smoking, stay safe, and stay smoke-free.
+People who quit smoking for longer than six weeks are reportedly happier with depression and anxiety reduced.
+Is the impact of Covid-19 the major influence behind the spike in numbers giving up smoking?
+Let’s look at why such a massive amount of people are quitting cigarettes and how vaping using the best starter kits can help you quit smoking, stay safer and smoke-free.

 Why Have So Many People Quit Smoking?

 A YouGov online pollster on behalf of ASH asked over 10,000 participants a range of questions about their smoking habits, with 41% of respondents revealing that the coronavirus pandemic had in some way influenced their decision to quit smoking.